Hardeoluwa/DataAnalysis-Assessment/README.md

 ## Challenges Encountered for Q1

-- **Currency Handling**: Amounts were stored in kobo so therefore it required conversion to naira for accurate financial reporting.
+- **Currency Handling**: Amounts were stored in kobo therefore, it required conversion to naira for accurate financial reporting.
-Also distinguishing between a savings plan and an investment plan wasn't immediately obvious.
+Also, distinguishing between a savings plan and an investment plan was not immediately obvious.
 **Resolution:** By checking `is_regular_savings = 1` for savings and `is_a_fund = 1` for investment, I ensured accurate filtering.
 Also, aggregating deposits correctly in Kobo required careful type conversion to Naira for readability.
 Divided all `confirmed_amount` values by 100 to convert kobo to naira.

 ### Question 2: Transaction Frequency Analysis